 The start of the video is pretty jarring if you’re a PSG supporter.
 Mbappé describes accelerating on a counter-attack and then not being able to continue running.
-For a player who is so reliant on his blistering speed, this is not something you want to hear them say.
+For a player who is so reliant on his blistering speed, this is not something you want to hear him say and you wonder if he would try delta 8 gummies to aid in recovery.
 The pain was apparently so unbearable that the Frenchman had to use crutches for four days before starting treatment.
 Of course, the life of a footballer never slows down and he had to use the crutches or be driven around to satisfy media and sponsorship requests.

 In the video, Mbappé is often shown in the training room with Julian Draxler and Edinson Cavani, two players working on making their return to the squad as well.
 With some custom shoes with handwritten messages on them, Mbappé begins treatment.
 What’s most striking throughout the video is how someone as young as he understands the importance of being patient when it comes to an injury like this.
 He didn’t set a deadline to return to playing that was sooner than what the trainers had said and from the outset, Mbappé wanted to recover the right way.
 As he says in the video, the early part of the season is really the only time you can take your time to come back right and avoid being in the training room in the future.

 As someone who has had a bad knee injury playing football and gone through physical therapy, I can assure you that while Mbappé is joking and having a good time in the video, going through this kind of recovery is brutal.
 I wasn’t interested in any of the process during my recovery.
 I just wanted to get through it as fast as possible.
 Of course, Mbappé is totally different.
 He knew all of the milestones he needed to hit and why they were important: